merenlab/anvio/anvio/docs/workflows/trnaseq.md

-The tRNA-seq workflow **is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow run by the anvi'o script, %(anvi-run-workflow)s**.
+The tRNA-seq workflow is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow run by %(anvi-run-workflow)s.

-The workflow can run the following programs in order.
+The workflow can run the following programs in order:

 - [Illumina-utils](https://github.com/merenlab/illumina-utils), for merging paired-end reads and quality control
 - %(anvi-script-reformat-fasta)s, for making FASTA deflines anvio-compliant
 - %(anvi-trnaseq)s, for predicting tRNA sequences, structures, and modification sites in each sample